Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## ASSEMBLY

 While the assembly process is straightforward, it can be challenging.
-Using solder paste and a heat gun is highly recommended for the RAM chips and most SMD components.
+Reflow soldering or solder paste and a heat gun is highly recommended for the RAM chips and most SMD components.
 I also use solder paste and a heat gun for the piggyback sockets with excellent results.

 ### 1. RAM EXPANSION BOARD (REV 2.0)